Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

 \section{Theorems on Asymptotic Behavior}

-The action for a general class of Scalar Tensor Theory of Gravity is written in the so-called Einstein frame (EF) as \cite{Kaloper:1997sh,Gonzalez:2007ht}: We use a system of units in which $8\pi G=c=\hbar=1.$ In this equation $R$ is the curvature scalar, $\phi$ is the scalar field, $\nabla_\alpha$ is the covariant derivative, $V(\phi)$ is the quintessence self-interaction potential, $\Lambda$ is the Cosmological Constant, $\chi(\phi)^{-2}$ is the coupling function, $\mathcal{L}$ is the matter Lagrangian, and $\mu$ is the collective name for the matter degrees of freedom.
+The action for a general class of Scalar Tensor Theory of Gravity is written in the so-called Einstein's frame as \cite{Kaloper:1997sh,Gonzalez:2007ht}: where a system of units in which $8\pi G=c=\hbar=1$ is used.
+In equation \eqref{eq1}, $R$ is the curvature scalar, $\phi$ is the scalar field, $\nabla_\alpha$ is the covariant derivative, $V(\phi)$ is the quintessence self-interaction potential, $\Lambda$ is the Cosmological Constant, $\chi(\phi)^{-2}$ is the coupling function, $\mathcal{L}$ is the matter Lagrangian, and $\mu$ is the collective name for the matter degrees of freedom.

-{Additionally, it can be proved that the action in the metric formalism defined by \cite{Sotiriou:2008rp,DeFelice:2010aj}
+Additionally, it can be proved that the action in the metric formalism defined by \cite{Sotiriou:2008rp,DeFelice:2010aj}: